How to Spend 48 Hours in Marseille: The Perfect Itinerary

 Buses/Coaches – Coach/bus travel to Marseille is available from neighbouring or European cities.
 Flixbus is your best bet for cheap and reliable coach travel to Marseille.

-How many days you need in Marseille
+How many days do you need in Marseille

 It should take you around 2 days to explore Marseille.
 Although, allocating an extra day is recommended for a more leisurely stay.